intel-iot-devkit/smart-video-workshop/object-detection/README.md

 #### 4. Navigate to the tutorial sample model directory

-	cd $SV/object-detection/SSD300/FP32
+	cd $SV/object-detection/mobilenet-ssd/FP32

 #### 5. Verify creation of the optimized model files (the IR files)

 	ls

-You should see the following two files listed in this directory: **ssd300.xml** and **ssd300.bin**
+You should see the following two files listed in this directory: **mobilenet-ssd.xml** and **mobilenet-ssd.bin**

 <br>
 <br>

-## Part 2: Use the SSD300* model and Inference Engine in an object detection application
+## Part 2: Use the mobilenet-ssd* model and Inference Engine in an object detection application

 #### 1. Open the sample app (main.cpp) in the editor of your choice to view the lines that call the Inference Engine.